 The remuneration parameters that determine variable remuneration are aligned toward achieving the targets derived from the Bank's strategy on a sustained basis and support it in reaching its strategic company targets1.
-The variable performance-based remuneration for the members of the Board of Managing Directors in 2022 was guided by the Group's sustained overall success; it was measured on the basis of its economic success and the strategic components over a period of three years, accounting for 50%, and on the individual Board members' contribution to profit in the year under review, accounting for 50%.
+The variable performance-based remuneration for the members of the Board of Managing Directors in 2023 was guided by the Group's sustained overall success; it was measured on the basis of its economic success and the strategic components over a period of three years, accounting for 50%, and on the individual Board members' contribution to profit in the year under review, accounting for 50%.
 The individual performance contribution is tied to target achievement agreements based on the business strategy and business plan.
 Final calculation of the variable performance-based remuneration is based on the overall target achievement as determined in a resolution passed by the Supervisory Board in the following year.

 Alongside sustainability in the decision on performance, sustainability in the payout of the variable remuneration constitutes a key element for the remuneration for members of the Board of Managing Directors.
 Significant parts of the variable remuneration are based on sustained business success.
-For this reason, 60% of the variable remuneration granted for 2022, the year under review, will be deferred over a five-year period and paid out on a pro rata temporis basis (deferral); negative performance contributions can reduce the deferral or lead to its expiry (malus) or a clawback.
-60% of the deferred proportion of the variable remuneration granted for the 2022 reporting year is subject to a blocking period of one year and is aligned to sustained performance (i.e. it is subject to an appreciation right).
+For this reason, 60% of the variable remuneration granted for 2023, the year under review, will be deferred over a five-year period and paid out on a pro rata temporis basis (deferral); negative performance contributions can reduce the deferral or lead to its expiry (malus) or a clawback.
+60% of the deferred proportion of the variable remuneration granted for the 2023 reporting year is subject to a blocking period of one year and is aligned to sustained performance (i.e. it is subject to an appreciation right).
 LBBW's sustained performance is measured by the change in the adjusted aggregate risk cover2, taking account of the risk situation (risk cover).
 To this end, the aggregate risk cover performance in each respective payout year is determined in a comparison with the base year (awarding of variable performance-based remuneration).
-The current risk situation is assessed in line with the risk assessment in the overall risk report.
+The current risk situation is evaluated in line with the risk assessment in the overall risk report.
 Of the non-deferred proportion (40%) of the variable remuneration determined, 40% is paid directly.
-The remaining 60% of the non-deferred proportion of the variable remuneration is subject to a blocking period of one year and is tied during this period to any changes in the sustained performance of the Bank.
+The remaining 60% of the non-deferred proportion of the sustained performance of the Bank.